 23.5 Gerald Joe Moreno And Ex-Devotees

-A pocket of American pro-Sai activism vehemently denied the relevance of dissident websites.
-The main reason why critics do not take seriously the “last ditch stand” of Sathya Sai supporter Gerald Joe Moreno (23.3 above) is because reports of abuse by Sathya Sai Baba are too numerous and consistent to ignore.
-Investigators would not be justified in putting aside such reports to suit the convenience of pro-sectarian exegetes.
-The frequent preference of Moreno for anonymity did not improve his position outside the sphere of pro-Sai affiliation.
+A pocket of American Pro-Sai activism vehemently denied the relevance of dissident websites.
+The main reason why critics did not take seriously the “last ditch stand” of Sathya Sai supporter Gerald Joe Moreno (23.3 above) is because reports of abuse by Sathya Sai Baba are too numerous and consistent to ignore.
+Investigators would not be justified in putting aside such reports to suit the convenience of sectarian exegetes.
+The frequent preference of Moreno for anonymity did not improve his position outside the sphere of apologist affiliation.

-There is only one known photograph of this internet crusader, and that image he early discarded from his web record.
+There is only one known photograph of this internet crusader; that image he early discarded from his web record.
 Moreno resorted to many web pseudonyms such as Equalizer, vishvarupa108, and Joe108.
 His Wikipedia pseudonym was SSS108, prior to the ban imposed upon his activism in 2007.
-His aggressive tactics and strident denial of allegations evoked the conclusion that he demonstrated a sectarian psychology making Scientology propaganda seem reasonable by comparison.
+His aggressive tactics, and strident denial of allegations, evoked the conclusion that he demonstrated a sectarian psychology making Scientology propaganda seem reasonable by comparison.

-Ex-devotees complained that the tactics of Gerald Joe Moreno were not limited to websites and blogs, and described his activity of emailing to all the contacts he could find of the persons he attacked, e.g., Conny Larsson, Barry Pittard, and Sanjay Dadlani.
+Ex-devotees complained that the tactics of Gerald Joe Moreno were not limited to websites and blogs; they described his activity of emailing to all the contacts he could find of the persons he attacked, e.g., Conny Larsson, Barry Pittard, and Sanjay Dadlani.
 This email recourse was designed to stigmatise the victims.

-Racism is one of the slurs that was rejected by Martin Alan Kazlev, an Australian critic who contested on his website the Moreno depiction of ex-devotee “Anti-Sai Activists” as monsters of wrongdoing.
+Racism was one of the slurs rejected by Martin Alan Kazlev, an Australian critic who contested on his website the Moreno depiction of ex-devotee “Anti-Sai Activists” as monsters of wrongdoing.
 Kazlev also proffered a more speculative psychological interpretation of Moreno that was strongly contested by the latter.
-Moreno then made Kazlev the subject of a pro-Sai attack blog.
+Moreno then made Kazlev the subject of an attack blog.

-The salience of Moreno on Google Search name listings, meaning those of ex-devotees and critics of Sathya Sai Baba, was a subject of strong grievance.
+The salience of cyberstalker Moreno on Google Search name listings, meaning those of ex-devotees and critics of Sathya Sai Baba, was a subject of strong grievance.
 See Google disinformation, revealing how the "infovandalism" of Moreno tyrannised and sandwiched the diverse contributions of other individuals on Google Search.
-See further the more comprehensive inventory of defamation and harassment arrayed at Pro-Sai Detractors.
+See also the comprehensive inventory of defamation and harassment arrayed at Pro-Sai Detractors.
 In 2009, Robert Priddy reported:

 The case of Sanjay Dadlani shocked spectators.
 Forty-nine attacks on Dadlani were documented, including seventeen Google listings associated with porn sites.
 “Moreno has arranged for Sanjay Dadlani’s name to appear on numerous disgusting porn sites; Moreno conceals his identity here as elsewhere."
 Dadlani, Priddy, and Reinier Van Der Sandt all suffered distorted images on Moreno postings.
 Questionable images depicted Dadlani with female breasts and Van Der Sandt with an oversize nose (the latter is a critic of the guru closely associated with a major ex-devotee website).
-For the discrepant nose, go to Libeller.
-For the breasts, see Moreno and copyright blathering.
-Yet Gerald Joe Moreno continually denied any malpractice in his extremist campaign of defending Sathya Sai Baba.
+For these discrepant images, see Moreno and copyright blathering.
+Gerald Joe Moreno continually denied any malpractice in his extremist campaign of defending Sathya Sai Baba.